SriviharReddy/podqueue/webui/README.md

 ## Easy Setup for Beginners

 1. After cloning the repository, run `./setup.sh` to set up all dependencies
-2. To start the Web UI, run `./webui/start.sh`
+2. To start the Web UI, run one of the following:
+   - `./webui/start.sh` - Standard start (local access only)
+   - `./webui/start-network.sh` - Network mode (remote access)
+   - `./webui/start-venv.sh` - Standard start using virtual environment
+   - `./webui/start-venv-network.sh` - Network mode using virtual environment

 Then open your browser and go to `http://localhost:8501`